soos-io/soos-sca-github-action/README.md

-# SOOS CI Analysis GitHub Action
+# SOOS SCA GitHub Action

 A [GitHub Action](https://github.com/features/actions) for using [SOOS](https://soos.io) to check for vulnerabilities in your GitHub projects.